orionjs/orioncms-examples/README.md

 This example covers the following points

 - How to create entities and the dictionary
-- How to use the image attribute
+- How to use the file attribute
 - How to use summernote
 - Using iron router with orion
 - Subscribing to the dictionary and entities